|2 servings||calories per servings 426||protein serving 40 g||carbs per serving 43 g||total fat per serving 12 g|

-This one-pan dinner has no shortage of intriguing flavors: sweet-tart apricot, mellow cabbage, and floral marjoram all braise together and are served with a juicy seared chicken breast.
-It’s ready in 40 minutes or less and there’s very little cleanup, so you have more valuable time to wind down during the workweek.
+This one-pan dinner has no shortage of intriguing flavors: Sweet-tart apricot, mellow cabbage, and floral marjoram all braised together in seared chicken pieces.
+The best part: it’s ready in 40 minutes or less, and there’s very little cleanup.

 |Nutrition Facts||/ Per Serving|